US adds cameras at Mexico border despite drop in crossings - KVIA

 US adds cameras at Mexico border despite drop in crossings

-Documents obtained by The Associated Press show the Department of Defense, at the request of the Department of Homeland Security, sent 60 mobile surveillance cameras and 540 additional troops to the southwest border this month.
+Documents obtained by The Associated Press show the Department of Defense, at the request of the Department of Homeland Security, started manning 60 more mobile surveillance cameras this month after deploying 540 additional troops to the southwest border.
 The documents are unclassified but for official use only and were part of PowerPoint slides created last week to brief Lt.
 Gen. Laura J. Richardson, commander of U.S. Army North, the primary unit overseeing military operations at the border.

-The cameras are manned by the military and will be removed after the pandemic has ended, said Matthew Dyman, a spokesman for Customs and Border Protection, which is under the Department of Homeland Security.
+The cameras are owned by Customs and Border Protection but manned by the military and will be removed after the pandemic has ended, said Matthew Dyman, a spokesman for Customs and Border Protection, which is under the Department of Homeland Security.

-The request for cameras was not “based on border flow numbers” but on rising coronavirus cases in Mexico, he said.
+The reason for the additional cameras was not “based on border flow numbers” but on rising coronavirus cases in Mexico, he said.

 “Each person that avoids arrest and makes further entry into the United States has the potential to be carrying the COVID-19 virus and puts American lives at risk,” Dyman said in a email.